-Patrick Hanis has served as a Lake Meridian Water District Commissioner since February 2004.
+Patrick Hanis has served as a Water District No. 111 Commissioner since February 2004.
 He has lived in the District since his family moved to the area in 1983.

 Patrick is a Partner with the Kent law firm of Hanis Irvine Prothero, PLLC.
 His practice concentrates on business, real property, construction, and general litigation matters, particularly in the areas of real estate transactions, boundary disputes, liens, contracts and leasing, condemnation, and related business matters.
 He has substantial litigation and mediation experience.